The Age of Reason

 This same young woman was going through an ugly custody battle with an ex and had recently lost her corporate job.
-She was struggling to pay the bills like many young black professionals not from an upper-middle-class background.
+She was struggling to pay the bills like many young black professionals, not from an upper-middle-class background.
 She should have been seeking mental health services from a licensed and trained mental health professional, not from a pastor trying to lay his hands on her.
 If you know what I mean

 It’s Okay to be an Atheist

-People often joke about Sunday mornings in America being the most segregated morning of the week.
+The long-running joke is Sunday mornings in America being the most segregated morning of the week.
 Every race of people goes to their respective houses of worship.
 Black folks collectively know that Christianity wasn’t spread peacefully throughout the continent of Africa and among our slave ancestors.
 But the atheist movement also looks white and no less oppressive from an optics standpoint.
 The most visible atheist figures are white men.
-The atheist movement needs to move beyond just old white guys like Bill Maher, and Richard Dawkins.
+The atheist movement needs to move beyond just old white guys like Bill Maher, Sam Harris, or Richard Dawkins.
 The Atheist movement needs to engage and embrace diversity.

 They’re plenty of notable non-religious and, dare I say, atheist black folks.
 And there are many black atheist organizations out there where you can find black men and women who aren’t trying to drag you to church on Sundays.
 Anyway, I have to watch the Chicago Bears lose their games on Sundays.
 In the end, if you’re black and an atheist, you’re not alone, and you’re not a “minority within a minority.”
 We’re out there, and we’re legion.
 Nevertheless, I do miss the gospel music and fish fry’s, though…sorry, Grandma.